halimgambit/A.V.A.T.A.R-plugin-Blague/README.md

 # Avatar raconte des blague aléatoire

+- This plugin is an add-on for the [A.V.A.T.A.R](https://avatar-home-automation.github.io/docs) framework.

 - les regle : raconte/donne moi une blague, ou une autre blague

    <table style="border: none;">